 I – Debra Marie Collins (my maiden name) – was a very pampered child.
-Don’t get me wrong, I had a very middle class upbringing and wasn’t necessarily spoiled with material things.
+Don’t get me wrong, I had a middle-class upbringing and wasn’t necessarily spoiled with material things.
 I was spoiled with love that continues to this day, especially from my mom.
 Some days, I work from her house just to spend precious extra time together.
 And, almost always, I catch her bragging about me as a successful entrepreneur during her many daily phone calls with friends.

 Then I hear, “Well, I don’t know what she does… It’s strange.
 She’s a piece of a marketer for companies or something like that.”

-In this blog, I’ll explain the difference between the widely recognized strategic marketing consultant and the largely unknown Fractional CMO.
-In Part II, I’ll reveal the types of exciting projects and challenges I’ll try to answer “What does a Fractional CMO do?” in terms of the ongoing responsibilities I own on behalf of my clients when functioning in this capacity.
+In this blog, I’ll explain the difference between the widely recognized strategic marketing consultant and the largely unknown fractional CMO.
+I’ll also reveal the types of exciting projects, challenges, and ongoing responsibilities I own on behalf of my clients when functioning in this capacity.

 Strategic Marketing Consultants vs. B2B Fractional CMOs

 Clear distinctions between strategic marketing consultants and fractional CMOs can be drawn based upon the length of the relationship, the breadth of responsibilities, the fee arrangement, and how integrated a marketer becomes into that company.
 For example, when Marketri – the B2B strategic marketing company that I own – is brought in to act as a strategic consultant, it’s typically for a discrete project.
 Common types of engagements include: